VorpalBlade/chezmoi_modify_manager/README.md

    a plugin manager that allows loading plugins from arbitrary paths (e.g. zsh4humans), this repository is set up as a zsh plugin for ease of use.

+## Updating

+To update to a newer version of chezmoi-modify-manager, update the revision of the submodule that is pointed to, add it and commit your repository.

 ## Requirements

 * Python 3.10 or newer for `chezmoi_ini_manager.py`.